erkghlerngm44/aniffinity/docs/examples/index.rst

 .. warning:: This sends two GET requests over to MAL in a short amount of time,
              with no wait inbetween them.
-If you're getting in trouble with them for breaking their rate limit, you might have a few problems getting this to work without :class:`.exceptions.MALRateLimitExceededError`
+If you're getting in trouble with them for breaking their rate limit, you might have a few problems getting this to work without :exc:`.exceptions.MALRateLimitExceededError`
              getting raised.

 .. code-block:: python